nanjiangshu/terraform-openstack/recipes/chemical-space-ubuntu/README.md

-# Deploy an instance on SSC with webapollo using Terraform
+# Deploy an instance on SSC with chemical space using Terraform

 ## Usage